hekonsek/smolok/documentation.md

     bash <(curl -sL https://goo.gl/vEyGhF)

-The requirement for using Smolok command line tool is to have Docker client available in the classpath.
+The requirement for using Smolok command line tool is to have Docker client available in the path.

 ### Installing and starting Smolok Cloud